DrTTom/EasyData/README.md

 # EasyData

 Creating some kind of document by inserting data into an appropriate template is a recurring task.
-There are many implementations, for instance XSLT for XML, latex for LaTeX, lots of frameworks for HTML.
+There are many implementations, for instance XSLT for XML, luatex for LaTeX, lots of frameworks for HTML.

 Just how much functionality do we need to create a useful document?
 What do we have to assume about the target language?
 How complicated will it get?